dotnet/AspNetCore.Docs/aspnetcore/grpc/comparison.md

 ### Strict specification

-gRPC saves developer time through its simplicity.
-The [gRPC specification](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md) is prescriptive about what a gRPC service method looks like.
 There is no a formal agreement of what an HTTP API with JSON should look like.
-The lack of an agreement creates debate over the format of URLs, HTTP verbs, and response codes. gRPC eliminates debate with a specification that states what a gRPC method must look like.
+The lack of an agreement creates debate over the format of URLs, HTTP verbs, and response codes.

+The [gRPC specification](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md) is prescriptive about the format a gRPC service must follow. gRPC eliminates debate and saves developer time through its simplicity.

 ### Streaming